Macroalgae and Halophytes Approach to Tackle Antibiotic Resistance

 Harnessing Nature’s Antimicrobial Properties

-The unique properties of coastal flora are key to this research.
-These plants produce valuable secondary metabolites with antimicrobial properties, particularly under environmental stressors like salinity.
-By leveraging these natural resources, the team aims to identify new compounds that could effectively combat resistant bacteria.
+The unique biochemical properties of coastal flora are central to this investigation.
+These plants produce secondary metabolites with antimicrobial activity, particularly when exposed to environmental stressors such as high salinity.
+By leveraging these natural resources, the team aims to identify compounds that could contribute to new strategies against resistant bacteria.

 Rigorous Evaluation and Testing

-To achieve their goals, researchers will conduct thorough evaluations of crude extracts from Portuguese macroalgae and halophytes using in vitro bioassays with antibiotic-resistant bacteria.
-This rigorous testing process will pinpoint species with the highest potential for antimicrobial activity, laying the groundwork for developing new antibiotics.
+Researchers will conduct detailed evaluations of crude extracts from Portuguese macroalgae and halophytes using in vitro bioassays with antibiotic-resistant bacteria.
+The rigorous testing process is designed to identify species with the greatest potential for antimicrobial activity, which may lay the foundation for the development of new antibiotics.

-This project aligns with Portugal’s National Strategy for the Sea (2021-2030), targeting ecosystem restoration, job creation, health promotion, and scientific advancement.
-It also resonates with the United Nations Sustainable Development Goals, specifically SDG-3 (Good Health and Wellbeing) and SDG-14 (Life Below Water).
+This project aligns with Portugal’s National Strategy for the Sea (2021–2030) and contributes to ecosystem restoration, scientific advancement, health promotion, and sustainable development.
+It is also directly connected to the United Nations Sustainable Development Goals, especially SDG 3 (Good Health and Well‑Being) and SDG 14 (Life Below Water).